piedraj/AnalysisCMS/README.md

     eosuserumount eos
     rmdir eos

-In this example, the folder **MC** will be copied at the following gridui path.
+The input folder MC has be copied at the following gridui path.

     /gpfs/csic_projects/tier3data/LatinosSkims/RunII/cernbox/

-Once everything has been copied, go to gridui and rename the folder to a more meaningful name.
+Finally, go to gridui and rename the folder MC to a more meaningful name.

     cd /gpfs/csic_projects/tier3data/LatinosSkims/RunII/cernbox/
     mv MC 22Jan_25ns_mAODv2_MC